playt-net/rolling-rick/README.md

 ### Environment variables

+All necessary environment variables values can be found in PLAYT's Bitwarden vault.
+Create a `.env.local` file in the repo root with the contents of the Bitwarden entry.
-Copy the `template.env` file to `.env` and add an API_KEY according to the FunFair platform instructions.
+Then add an API_KEY according to the FunFair platform instructions.

-TODO document anybrain credentials

 ## Build game